 Are prone to change

 Now I’ve seen a little light.

-Do you know that I can’t even recall a single compliment ever received from my father and although he and I shared little in this life other than a love of the sea and an appreciation for music, I like to think that he also would have enjoyed listening to a Different Light:
+Even though I am unable to recall a single compliment ever received from my father and that he and I shared little in this life other than a love of the sea and an appreciation for music – I like to think that he also would have enjoyed listening to a Different Light:

 And although it may have taken some time but the day before last when my mother finally found the courage to tell me what I had always suspected but had never dared to imagine which was that my father had never wanted me; I thought not of him, but of my dear grandmother who told me many years ago that her one regret had been to consent to the marriage of her daughter and how she had wished that she could have raised me instead.

 I had overlooked a part of me

 So that I could see the truth in me

 Even though my father had been a dreadful parent to me – I know that he was not a ‘bad’ person and maybe in another time and place, he and I would have enjoyed a relationship free of resentment and hurt but when I glanced at the tributes posted on-line about the death of this ‘lovely man’ who was always ‘funny, warm and kind’, it’s as if I were reading about a stranger and I only wish that he could have found it in his heart to have been that ‘lovely man’ for me.